AlasdairAlasdair/flexbox-talk/notes.md

 Parent = flex container
 Child = flex item

-### Recursive!
+### Recursion
 ![turtles](https://raw.githubusercontent.com/AlasdairAlasdair/flexbox-talk/master/turtles.jpg)

 [This is more helpful.](http://codepen.io/justd/pen/yydezN)

-Scary at first but never got lost with dev tools.

-### What can you do with it?
-Everything.
+### Useful everywhere
 It’s equally good at big site structural things and little fiddly components.

-### Wha
+### What is flexbox?
+It's a way of simplifying complexity.
-Flexbox makes me write cleaner, simpler, less hacky css.
+It makes me write cleaner, simpler, less hacky css.

-Fewer elements using absolute / relative positioning.
+- Fewer elements using absolute / relative positioning.

-Fewer hardcoded values.
+- Fewer hardcoded values.

-Easier to make pages mobile friendly !important;
+- Easier to make pages mobile friendly !important;

+### You won't want to use Bootstrap
+When using Bootstrap you naturally fall into defining Bootstrap classes in your html, which is understandable given how this is how it appears in the docs but it's not a great idea.

+If you're using vanilla css you'll have to do this because you need to combine multiple classes per element (but really you should be using sass or less or something).

+This not only ties you to an implementation but pollutes html with layout concerns, blurring responsibilites.

+You'll never need to understand (misunderstand) floats.

+(Bootstrap 4 is going to have flex support.
+Although it seems to mostly be wrappers around flexbox itself, so you can easily lose some of the benefits)

 ### How do I get started?
 [css flexbox tutorial](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)